kitsuyome/universal_semantic_text_encoder/README.md

 2. **Aggregated Embeddings vs. Sentence-Specific Embeddings**:
     - Hypothesis: Sentence-specific embeddings (like SentenceTransformers) are expected to represent sentences better than aggregated word embeddings because they are designed to capture the entire sentence's semantics.

-3. **Effect of Model Size**:
-    - Hypothesis: Larger models might capture nuances better but might be more prone to overfitting and may not generalize as effectively on diverse datasets.

-4. **Domain Specificity**:
+3. **Domain Specificity**:
-    - Hypothesis: Models fine-tuned on domain-specific datasets might perform better for tasks within that domain compared to general pre-trained models.
+    - Hypothesis: Models fine-tuned on domain-specific datasets, including those using the Instructor method, might perform better for tasks within that domain compared to general pre-trained models.

 ## Setup and Execution